 We launched from Hobie Beach, which is on your right immediately after the causeway reaches Virginia Key.
 Parking is free here but spaces can get scarce.
 The downside to this launch site: Paddling under the busy fishing bridge that parallels the causeway, with hooks and lines flying, and the choppy conditions around the bridge.

 We discovered what we think is a better launch site: The Miami Rowing Center, which is the second left once you reach Virginia Key.
 The rowing center makes use of the large basin constructed for power-boat racing when the stadium was built in 1963.
 It has a large parking lot and you must carry your kayak about 80 yards to launch.
 It is adjacent to the Mast Academy, but does not share a driveway with Mast.
 (Please note: I’ve called and emailed, but Miami Rowing Center has not responded to discuss kayak launching from here.
 It is a City of Miami public facility, however.)

 A trip highlight: The Miami Marine Stadium

-Whether you launch from the beach or the Miami Rowing Center, you’ll want to paddle past the Miami Marine Stadium, which ranks as “one of the world’s great places,” according to Don Worth, who helped co-found the save-the-stadium effort six years ago.
+Whether you launch from the beach or the Miami Rowing Center, you’ll want to paddle past the Miami Marine Stadium, which ranks as “one of the world’s great places,” according to Don Worth, who helped co-found the save-the-stadium effort several years ago.

 The long-shuttered 6,500-seat stadium is covered with a huge wavy origami-like concrete roof that, when built, was the longest span of cantilevered concrete in the world, according to the National Trust for Historic Preservation.
 Look west and you see the skyline of Miami rising above the water.